laz-aslam/CoVID--FREE-Premium-Resources/readme.md

 - [Qualtrix](https://www.qualtrics.com/here-to-help/) - Experience Management platform Qualtrics, owned by SAP, is offering free access to Remote Work Plus, to help organizations assess the wellbeing of their remote workers.
 #####
-- [Quip](https://quip.com/work-from-home) - Quip combines documents, spreadsheets, and chat.
-Free with unlimited users and storage to any Salesforce customer or non-profit organization through September 30, 2020.

 #### PTC